Roof Truss Calculator

 Here as well, our calculator works both ways.
 You can input any of the three values to get the third one calculated.

 You can input the roof pitch in any of the three formats (angle, percentage, ratio), and our tool will automatically tell you the other ones.
-For converting between these formats, our ratios calculator can come in handy!

 - If you picked truss count: